pavelberanek91/gdtwins/documentation/diagrams/README.md

 GDTwin web application will be hosted on UJEP server inside a virtual machine instance.
 Application will be divided to containerized microservices in Docker containers and running as a composed services via Docker Compose.

+List of containers:
+1. Nginx: serves as reverse proxy for application, enhances security.
+2. Django: hosts python webapp with all the logic.
+Hosts webgl build of unity engine application.
+3. Postgres: servers Django container for storing data about digital twin maps and feedback to its objects.

+Citizens can contact GDTwin app through https requests on port 80 on their public webservers.
+Upon opening specified webpage on public webserver (GET method in https request) the Webgl build is send from GDTwin web app to public webserver.
+Feedback interaction in deployed build on public webserver sends feedback data through REST API on GDTwin webapp where it will be stored in Postgres database.
+Database data are stored with virtual Docker volume that holds database data and configuration data.

 ![Profile diagram for IT operations for deployment diagram.](./profile-deployment.drawio.svg)

+Deployment diagram will be used mainly by IT operations department of UJEP.
+Profile diagram for own stereotypes was created with attributes of custom made stereotypes.
+These attributes are key attributes that needs to be checked and optimized by IT operations department and developers.

+## Prototype
+TODO